The Guide to Hog Hunting in Texas

 Cost of Helicopter Hog Hunting Trip

-The downside to helicopter hog hunting is the cost.
+The downside to helicopter hog hunting in Texas is the cost.
 The average cost of helicopter hog hunts in Texas is $2,500 per person for a 2 hour trip.
 This cost can fluctuate depending on the size of the helicopter, the number of people going on the trip, whether or not you intend on videoing your hunt, and some places may or may not include room and board with this estimated average price.

 Most helicopter hog hunts include a semi-automatic rifle with unlimited ammo, and the weapon of choice is typically an AR-15 (.223).